 The MSCE curriculum is designed to be completed over approximately two years.
 Students are required to complete 14 course units as well as several non-credit requirements.
-The first year consists primarily of "core" course work and the development of a comprehensive research protocol design for the thesis.
-The second year includes some additional elective course work and 2.5-4.5 course units of Master's Thesis credit.
+The first year consists primarily of "core" coursework and the development of a comprehensive research protocol design for the thesis.
+The second year includes some additional elective coursework and 2.5-4.5 course units of Master's Thesis credit.
 Research is an unpredictable process, and some students may require an additional course or a third year to complete their research.
-However, we strongly recommend completion of course work, and, to the extent possible, the collection of data for the thesis project by the end of year two.
-Generally, if students follow the ''standard'' plan of registering for two credit units per term, they will be eligible for the August graduation period two years from their start date.
+However, we strongly encourage the completion of coursework and the collection of data and creation of an analytic data set for the thesis project by the end of year two.
+Generally, if students follow the "standard" plan of registering for two credit units per term, they will be eligible for the August graduation period two years from their start date.